gs-rezaem/cfgsync/tmp/contrib-model.md

 must be authorized by the copyright holder, which is not necessarily the code author.
 In the remainder of this document, we'll assume the copyright holder is agreeing through the actions of the actual contributor.
-Many of the procedures below are bifurcated between a "contributor is copyright holder" vs. a "contributor represents the copyright holder" procedures.
+Many of the procedures below are bifurcated into two scenarios: "contributor is copyright holder" and "contributor represents the copyright holder".

 ## Copyright Assignment
 In this case, the copyright holder enters into an agreement with the product owner